 Philip Astley – Father of Modern Circus

-While not the first person to open a circus in the United States, most consider Philip Astley the father or Modern Circus.
+While he’s not the first person to open a circus in the United States, most consider Philip Astley to be the father of Modern Circus.
 Astley served in the Seven Years’ War (1756 – 63) where he was known for his ability to break and train horses.
 After the war, Astley settled in London.
 While living in London, he opened a riding school where he taught classes in the morning and performed equestrian acts in the evenings.

-As a result of Astley’s success, he built a circular arena or amphitheater that he called the circle, or circus, which would be later known as the ring.
-The “ring” started out at sixty-two feet in diameter.
+As a result of Astley’s success, he built a circular arena (or amphitheater) that he called The Circle, or Circus, which would be later known as The Ring, and it started out at sixty-two feet in diameter.
 As time progressed, he added more acts to his shows.
 He also reduced the diameter of his ring to forty-two feet, which ultimately became the standard for all circus rings. (source?)

 John Bill Rickets